Our story is the same as so many classic romantic tales really.

 The Canyon Swing, our original experience which opened in 2002, is a giant rope swing that redefined ways of getting the thrill of freefall.
-14 years later, it paved the way to be more daring and bolder when we built The Fox.
+14 years later, it paved the way to be more daring and bolder when we built and opened The Fox in 2016.
 An extreme zipline which is the only one in the world with freefall and New Zealand’s highest.

 Set amongst the dramatic scenery of the Shotover Canyon just 15 minutes from Queenstown, it’s not just the landscape that takes your breath away.
 Our unique jumpstyles can leave you saying, what, how and most likely why?
 Because why not, it’s fun!

 “It’s all about the VIBE your honour”; our favourite quote from the cult classic you may have never heard of, The Castle.
 This the foundation of our guiding principles: